Home Page

 |

-Each time (four) I have done the cruise round Hayling Island,
+Each time (five) I have done the cruise round Hayling Island,

-taking in Chichester and Langstone Harbours, I have landed in sufficient
+taking in Chichester and Langstone Harbours, I have got myself in sufficient

 difficulty to think I shouldn’t do it again---and setting out again in

-the long run along Hayling Island in “open sea” to enter and cross the
+circumnavigating the island, with the long stretch along Hayling Island in “open sea” to enter and cross the

 largely empty Langstone Harbour, and then getting into the top of Chichester

-(The difficulties before have variously been running out of wind, meeting big
+(The difficulties on occasions before have variously been running out of wind, meeting big

 seas, and being unable to stem the fierce tidal stream in the narrows at